 Government Decree 36-98 is the law governing plant and animal health.
-The Plant Health Unit is responsible to verify that the agricultural product complies with the country's phytosanitary requirements.
-Please verify that the attestations in the sanitary and phytosanitary certificates comply with GOG requirements, consulting the "vudi" system, http://portal.maga.gob.gt/vudi-web/.
-If the certificate cannot attest for required pests, it might not be considered valid and the shipment might not receive and import permit or worse, its entry might be forbidden, even if the shipment has arrived in a Guatemalan port.
-Please ask the importer to double check if the "vudi" requirements have been updated or are in accordance with hard copies of specific requirements available at the "ventanilla unica".
+The Plant Health Unit is responsible for verifying that the agricultural product complies with the country's phytosanitary requirements.
+Please confirm that the attestations in the sanitary and phytosanitary certificates comply with GOG requirements, consulting the "vudi" system, http://portal.maga.gob.gt/vudi-web/.
+If the certificate cannot attest for required pests, it could be considered invalid and the shipment not receives an import permit or worse, its entry could be forbidden, even if the shipment has arrived at a Guatemalan port.
+Please ask the importer to double check if the "vudi" requirements have been updated or are in accordance with hard copies of specific requirements available at the "ventanilla unica."

 Government Decree 90-97 rules food safety in Guatemala.
 The Food Safety Unit of MAGA is responsible to verify that all food products comply with food safety norms and regulations, according to Ministerial Decree 969-99.
-Government Decree 72-2003 establishes regulations for the production, transportation, importation and exportation of non-processed food products.
-The law does not provide microbiological criteria, but the Food Safety Unit abides by Codex and/or FDA food safety standards.
+Government Decree 72-2003 establishes regulations for the production, transportation, importation, and exportation of non-processed food products.
+The law does not provide microbiological criteria, but the Food Safety Unit abides by Codex or FDA food safety standards.

-Under CAFTA-DR the U.S. meat and poultry inspection system was recognized as equivalent by the MAGA, so that FSIS certificate of wholesomeness (FSIS 9060-5) is accepted by the GOG as either a Certificate of Free Sale and/or Sanitary Certificate, according to the specific case of a meat processed product and/or fresh meat product.
+Under CAFTA-DR the U.S. meat (beef and pork) and poultry inspection system was recognized as equivalent by MAGA.
+The FSIS certificate of wholesomeness (FSIS 9060-5) is accepted by the GOG as either a Certificate of Free Sale or Sanitary Certificate, according to the specific case of a meat processed product or fresh meat product.
 For meat products, being processed or non-processed, MAGA will always issue the import permit and will require the FSIS 9060-5 form.

-MAGA accepts the Official Export Inspection Certificate from FGIS as valid enough for food safety purposes of grains and products under FGIS/GIPSA mandate.
+MAGA accepts the Official Export Inspection Certificate from the Feed and Grain Inspection Service (FGIS) as valid for food safety purposes of grains and products under FGIS/GIPSA mandate.